NotKingSnow/triviamomguidelines/README.md

 How do you make questions?
 Pretty easily!

-First create either a GitHub or Pastebin account.
+First, create either a GitHub or Pastebin account.
 Once you do so, create a Repository and set it to Public.

 Here look at this example: